Non-Markovian Cosmic-Ray Pitch-Angle Transport from Mirror Interactions: Numerical comparisons of Langevin Description and Focused Fokker-Planck Equation in 1D case

 \section{Numerical comparisons of Langevin Description and Focused Fokker-Planck Equation in 1D case}

 We present a one-dimensional numerical comparison of Langevin description and the focused Fokker-Planck equation in Fig.~\ref{fig:comp_FP_LGV}.
-Since solving the FP equation in full 3D MHD turbulence is computationally expensive, we adopt a simplified 1D setup where both approaches can be computed efficiently and compared directly.
+Since solving the FP equation in full 3D MHD turbulence is computationally expensive, we adopt a simplified 1D setup defined along the magnetic field where both approaches can be computed efficiently and compared directly.
 We construct a set of synthetic, gradient-varied magnetic fields $B(z)$ by superposing Fourier modes with random phases and a spectrum $E(k)\propto k^{-2}\exp(-k/50),$ and evaluate the corresponding focusing term.
+Here, the $k^{-2}$ dependence is adopted to represent a spectrum measured along the local magnetic-field direction\citep{2015Beresnyak}, while the exponential factor is included as an effective high-$k$ dissipation cutoff.
 To approximate gyroresonant scattering, we set input diffusion coefficients $D_{\mu\mu}^{\rm G} = D_0(1-\mu^2)|\mu|.$ We then solve the focused FP equation numerically and the Langevin equation with the same $B(z)$ and $D_{\mu\mu}^{\rm G}$.
 Two representative parameter sets are considered: $M_{\rm A}=0.17$ with $D_0=0.005\,\Omega_0$, and $M_{\rm A}=0.52$ with $D_0=0.04\,\Omega_0$, where the gyrofrequency $\Omega_0$ is used to normalize the scattering rate.
 In both cases, the Langevin results are consistent with the FP solution, confirming the numerical equivalence of the two descriptions.